Do You Know What We're Looking At?

 Test Shots "With UV/CP Filter"

-The set of test shots for a particular lens (at its widest focal length) often include a normal thickness UV or CP (Circular Polarizer) filter in place (noted along with focal length).
+The test images for a lens wider than 40mm often include set captured with a normal thickness B+W brand UV/clear and circular polarizer filter in place.
+The with-filter test results are captured at a lens' widest focal length and presented last in the focal length list.
 Compare these results with the results from the same focal length/aperture without the filter attached to look for mechanical vignetting caused by these normal-thickness filters.
 A slim version of the filter is required if the corner shading increases more than you are comfortable with.

 Norman Koren's Imatest is used to plot the f-stop contours on the contour results.
 Pay attention to the f-stop numbers more than where lines are present on these images.
 The numbers are what matter as some plots include more/fewer lines which appear at different frequencies.